minhnh/dataset_interface/docs/image_augmentation.md

   --output-annotation-dir OUTPUT_ANNOTATION_DIR, -a OUTPUT_ANNOTATION_DIR
-                        (optional) directory to store the generated YAML annotations (default: None)
+                        (optional) directory to store the generated YAML annotations (default: None) --display-boxes, -b   (optional) whether to display the synthetic images with visualized bounding boxes (default: False)
 ```

 The script will look for the objects' masks and green box images in the directory as specified in the